This post may contain affiliate links. Full disclosures here.

 You really don’t need much to make this photo a hit either.
 That is, other than a very fast hand to paint and quickly shoot the photo before your baby squirms, poos and smears the pumpkin off.

-You do need to make sure you are using a paint that is safe for baby’s skin and this one on Amazon looks to be a good option.
+You do need to make sure you are using a paint that is safe for baby’s skin and this one at Amazon looks to be a good option.

 Every extra large baby photo you saw in this post was taken with an iPhone 7 and edited with the Adobe Lightroom App.